HR-Riad/HR-Riad/README.md

 ##### Software Engineer

-I'm Md Hasanur Rahman Riad from Bangladesh & studying at Daffodil International University.
-I am a Computer Engineering student and a web developer.
-I'm interested in learning web development ❤️ to grow my knowledge in these Technologies.
+I'm Md Hasanur Rahman Riad from Bangladesh & Completed Bsc in Cse from Daffodil International University.
+I'm interested in Software Ebgineering ❤️ to grow my knowledge in these Technologies and also eager to learn and devoted to my obligations and responsibilities.
+Inquisitive about problem-solving and achieving goals.
+Enjoy newer challenges and face them with an optimistic attitude

 Skills: JAVA / C /  JS /  HTML  /  CSS / PYTHON / BOOTSTRAP / TAILWIND / MYSQL / Spring Boot